-The Season 6 premiere of Game of Thrones is on Sunday and we can’t help but wonder what would happen if CRM (Customer Relationship Management) software existed in Westeros.
+As the next season of Game of Thrones approaches, we can’t help but wonder what would happen if CRM (Customer Relationship Management) software existed in Westeros.
 In this three-part blog series, we examine the ways Microsoft Dynamics CRM could help you change your fate in the dangerous quest for the Iron Throne.
 In last week’s installment, we talked about how CRM can help you maintain good relationships with your customers.
 In this post, we’re going to discuss how CRM can help you manage rapid growth by using some more fun Game of Thrones examples.

 Help with Rapid Growth